yuukimiyo/PyArrot/README.md

 # PyArrot
-Write with Intaractive mode to try and error, Use batch mode to product or the cron.
+Write with interactive mode for trial and error, Get the batch mode for cron or other automation.

-## What is it
-PyArrot is help module for your development.

 ## Main Features
 * easy to define interactive prompt to your software.